 As you learn more about your illness and how to take care of yourself, your feelings may change.
 Fear or shock may give way to:

 You will learn to live with your illness.
-You will get used to your “new normal.”
+You will get used to your new normal.
 For example:

 You may be overwhelmed by:

 Know that it takes a lot of energy to manage your chronic illness every day.
 Sometimes, this can affect your outlook and mood.
 Sometimes you may feel very alone.
-This is especially true during times your illness is harder to manage.
+This is especially true during times when your illness is harder to manage.

-You may sometimes feel some of the feelings you had when you first got the illness.
+You may sometimes feel some of the feelings you had when you first got the illness:

 Know that your range of feelings is normal.
 Stress can make it harder for you to take care of your chronic illness.
 You can learn to cope with stress to help you manage day to day.

-Find ways that work for you to decrease stress and that you may even enjoy.
+Find ways to decrease stress that work for you and that you may even enjoy.
 Here are some ideas:

 Finding healthy, fun ways to cope with stress helps many people.
-But if your stress lasts, talking with a therapist might help you deal with the many feelings that come up.
-Ask your doctor or nurse for help finding a therapist.
+If your stress lasts, talking with a therapist might help you deal with the many feelings that come up.
+Ask your health care provider for help finding a therapist.